mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 // users.Reverse();
 ```

 `KeysetPaginate` returns a context object that includes a `Query` property.
-This `Query` is what you'll chain more linq operators to.
+This `Query` is what you'll chain more linq operators to and then use to get your data.

-The context object returned can be further reused by other helper methods in this package such as `HasPreviousAsync`/`HasNextAsync`.
+The context object itself can be further reused by other helper methods in this package such as `HasPreviousAsync`/`HasNextAsync` to get more info.

 As a shortcut for when you don't need this context object, there's a `KeysetPaginateQuery` method: